Wyko/essential_deathworlders/content/books/waters-babylon/2-tikkun-olam.md

 The response from the CDC had shown up in amazingly short order, and they'd started mapping things out.
-Their assessment wasn't nearly as rosy as his half-hoped daydreams---they said that there was a high likelihood of the virus escaping into the general Gaoian population, and to Gaoians, at least, it was *highly* contagious.
+Their assessment wasn't nearly as rosy as his half-hoped daydreams-they said that there was a high likelihood of the virus escaping into the general Gaoian population, and to Gaoians, at least, it was *highly* contagious.
 What nobody could really say was what the effects would be for infection that didn't get caught and purged by a bio-field immediately.